 From psychology to connection:

 By leveraging consumer psychology, behavioral economics, and strategic messaging, you can build long-lasting, mutually beneficial relationships with customers.
 Figuring out what will initially attract people to your product or service is just a critical first step; you must also understand how to connect with them on a deeper level, based on where they are in their journey, and on their short-, mid-, and long-term needs.
-Use different consumer lenses, personas, and mental models to understand how your audience thinks, feels, and perceives to establish a connection with your audience.
+Use different journey maps, consumer lenses, personas, and mental models to understand how your audience thinks, feels, and perceives to establish a connection with your audience.

 How can we establish a connection with people so that our product, service, or offering remains top of mind?
 What type of mental models, personas, and customer segments will help us establish a higher-cognitive connection with our users?